 Cold days associated with poor housing creates an unsuitable environment for broilers and this increases the risk of significant economic loss to the farmer if the birds are not housed in a well-controlled environment (Ahmad et al., 2021; Shinder et al., 2002).
 Drastic decreases of feed intake and growth have been reported under such conditions (Poullet et al., 2019; De Jong et al 2002) and feed efficiency appears to be significantly reduced.
 During the period that the cannot maintain their body temperature, they have to be kept under strictly managed temperature between 29.4 °C to 32.2 °C with minimum variation (Abioja and Abiona 2021).

 Indeed, Apalowo et al. (2024) showed that about half of the growth reduction in hot environments was due to a direct effect of high temperature.
 This reduction of efficiency was partly explained by decreased metabolic utilization of nutrients, increased heat production, reduced protein retention, and enhanced lipid deposition.
-Tůmová (2021) stated that such discrepancies might be attributed to various factors, among these: feed intake, age, genotype, sex and type of diet.
+Tůmová (2021) stated that such discrepancies might be attributed to various factors, among these: feed intake, age, genotype, sex, and type of diet.

-During extreme weather condition, it is important to balance the heat in the poultry housing by determining the required ventilation rate and possible needs in the building for supplemental heat (Seo and Mendelsohn, 2006, Simmons et al., 1997).
+During extreme weather conditions, it is important to balance the heat in the poultry housing by determining the required ventilation rate and possible needs in the building for supplemental heat (Seo and Mendelsohn, 2006, Simmons et al., 1997).
 Based on all these factors, it is important to investigate into how these increased level of heat in the poultry house affect the growth of broiler and determine the best temperature range with respect to diet regime and clinical treatment.
 The current study was pointed to investigate the impacts of temperature change on broiler growth performance in a thermally controlled environment.

 MATERIALS AND METHODS